 - 2 teaspoons minced fresh or jarred ginger

 - 2 to 4 tablespoons miso, any variety (choose from barley, hatcho, or mellow white), to taste

 - 3 to 4 ounces baby spinach, baby arugula, tatsoi, watercress, or a combination

-Combine the sweet potato with the broth or water with bouillon cubes.
-Bring to a gentle boil, then lower the heat and simmer gently until the sweet potatoes are tender.
+- Combine the sweet potato with the broth or water with bouillon cubes.
+Bring to a gentle boil, then lower the heat and simmer gently until the sweet potatoes are tender, about 15 minutes

 Per serving: 95 calories; 2.5g fat; 280mg sodium; 12g carbs; 1g fiber; 6g protein